 - 36.5% of American homes have at least one dog.

-- Each year, approximately 4.5 million Americans are bitten by dogs.
+- Approximately 4.5 million Americans are bitten by dogs each year.

-- Almost one in five dog bites (800,000 per year) require medical attention.
+- Almost one in five dog bites (800,000 per year) requires medical attention.

 - Children are the most common victims of dog bites, accounting for nearly half of all incidents.